 Growth and economic performance of diploid and triploid Pacific oysters Crassostrea gigas cultivated in three lagoons of the Gulf of California

-Diploid and triploid Crassostrea gigas oysters were cultured at three farms (Guasave, Navolato and Ahome) in Sinaloa, Mexico, to evaluate their growth and economic performances.
-Growth rate and survival of oysters were compared in long-line culture and were mostly affected (P < 0.05) by water parameters rather than ploidy or their interaction.
+Diploid and triploid Crassostrea gigas oysters were cultivated at three farms (Guasave, Navolato and Ahome) in Sinaloa, Mexico, to evaluate their growth and economic performances.
+Growth rate and survival of oysters were compared in long-line cultivation and were mostly affected by water parameters rather than ploidy or their interaction.
 The highest growth rates for shell length (8.01 mm month-1) and body weight (9.08 g month-1) were obtained for the Ahome/triploid group.
-Survival differed significantly from 98.6% for the Guasave/triploids to 76.69% for the Ahome/diploids.
-After the first production cycle, more than 80% of production costs represent the purchase of culture equipment and salaries contributed with around 9%.
-The Guasave farm produced the highest profits ($8,053.71 USD diploids, $8,182.19 USD triploids).
+Survival differed significantly from 98.6% for the Guasave/triploids to 76.7% for the Ahome/diploids.
+After the first production cycle, more than 80% of production costs represent the purchase of cultivation equipment and salaries contributed with around 9%.
+The Guasave farm produced the highest profits (US$8,053.71 diploids, US$8,182.19 triploids).
 Use of diploids starting the production cycle on October-November to avoid mortality and improve final profit is recommended.